 Maybe you never intended for this to happen, but somehow you ended up always taking your phone calls in the kitchen.
 Or maybe you have kids who sit at the peninsula to do their homework.
 Whatever it is, you have two choices when it comes to your kitchen remodel – incorporate those functions into your design, or intentionally plan for them to take place elsewhere.

 Taking the time to plan these things out ahead of time makes all the difference.
-Because, after all, this kitchen remodel is something you have wanted to do and you want it to be amazing!
+Because, after all, a kitchen remodel is an investment—you want it to function well for your family and appeal to your sense of style!